AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 To calculate priority, modifiers have been divided into several groups.
 They are arranged in order of priority from lowest to highest.
 The more a modifier narrows the scope of a rule, the more priority it adds to the total weight of the rule or the more a rule covers requests, the lower its priority.
 Note that there are modifiers where setting one parameter has a higher priority than setting two or more, for example, for `$domain=example.com|example.org`, because a rule with two domains has a smaller, infinitesimal, effective area, but still larger than a rule with one resolved domain.

 The base priority weight of any rule is 1.
-If the priority is a floating point number, it will be rounded to the **nearest** whole number.
+If the priority is a floating point number, it will be rounded to the **nearest whole number**.

+> **Compatibility with different versions of AdGuard**
+>
+> Numerical priorities for rules are available in tsurlfilter since version `v2.1.0`.

 #### 1. Basic modifiers, the presence of each adds 1 to the priority: {#priority-category-1}
  * [`$third-party`](#third-party-modifier),